-Grant studied politics at Otago, graduating with a Bachelor of Arts with Honours in 1995.
-His involvement in the campaign against user-pays education led him to become President of the Otago University Students Association, and later Vice President and then Co-President of the New Zealand University Students Association.
+He studied politics at Otago, graduating with a Bachelor of Arts with Honours in 1995.
+At university he was the President of the Otago University Students’ Association and became Co-President of the New Zealand University Students Association.

-Grant met his partner Alf in 1998 playing rugby, and their family now includes two grandchildren.
-In 2009 they were joined in a civil union
+He met his partner Alf in 1998 playing rugby and their family now includes four grandchildren.
+In 2009 they were joined in a civil union.